4 Flat Fee MLS Companies in Atlanta

 While flat fee MLS listing services provide access to the MLS, sellers must still comply with Georgia’s disclosure laws.
 Selling without an agent means handling legal documents yourself, so hiring a real estate attorney is highly recommended.
 An attorney can help you navigate contracts, required disclosures, and potential legal risks, ensuring a smoother transaction.

-• Flat fee MLS services require upfront payment, whether your home sells or not.
+• Some flat fee MLS services require upfront payment, whether your home sells or not.

-• Some companies frequently change names, making it difficult to track their success rate.
+• A few companies frequently change names, making it difficult to track their success rate.

 • Your contact information may be listed directly, meaning buyers and agents will reach out to you directly.